theimpossibleastronaut/rmw-website/index.md

   fa-fw"></span>&nbsp;<a href="https://github.com/theimpossibleastronaut/rmw/blob/master/AUTHORS.md">Authors/Credits</a>
   </p>

-  <p>A list of features and instructions for usage, building, and
+  <p>A list of features and instructions for usage, building, and installing
-  installing are documented in the <a href="https://github.com/theimpossibleastronaut/rmw/blob/master/README.md">README</a>
+  are documented in the <a
-  and man page.
+  href="https://github.com/theimpossibleastronaut/rmw/blob/master/README.md">README</a>
+  and <a href="rmw_man.html">man page</a>.
 More detailed information is contained on this website.</p>
 </div>

 ## How To: